tart/SimpleParallelDumpRestore/README.md

 ## Usage:

-./dumpMySQLDatabase.sh

-./restoreMySQLSchema.sh \<oldSchemaName\> \<newSchemaName\>
+dumpMySQL.sh \<mysql arguments\>

+restoreMySQL.sh \<mysql arguments\>

+restoreAllMySQL.sh \<mysql arguments except schema\>

+restorePostgreSQL.sh \<psql arguments\>

 ## Description

-Dumps and restores MySQL databases in parallel using GNU parallel tool [1] and database client executables.
+Dumps and restores MySQL, PostgreSQL databases in parallel using GNU parallel tool [1] and database client executables.

-Dump command creates a schema file and one comma separated data file for all tables with "Select ... into outFile" statement with "mysql" command.
-Restore command executes this files using "Load data inFile" statement.

-MySQL user with sufficient privileges should be specified in "my.cnf".
+Dump commands creates data files for all tables in parallel as comma-seperated value (CSV) in the working directory.
+Restore commands restores data files in the working directory in parallel.

+"Select ... into outfile" queries are used to dump from and "load data infile" queries are used to restore to MySQL.
+"Copy" queries are used to dump from and restore to PostgreSQL.

+dumpAllMySQL.sh is an helper to dump all schemas in a MySQL database with data models.
+It also locks tables before dump, stopes and starts slave SQL thread, saves master and slave status.

 [1] http://www.gnu.org/software/parallel